sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

 Before releasing the first volume, we need:
  * articles - submission invitation will be posted on sage-devel
  * layout, development of stylefile
+  * stylefile to cover everything
+  * example article, to show how to typeset title, author, subtitle, included graphics, source code (latex listing package, references to line numbers, ...) and including links (clickable pdf links)
- * infrastructure - managing submissions, review, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
+ * infrastructure - managing submissions, reviews, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
+  * possible workflow:
+   1. tell editor about your article idea: topic/short introduction
+   1. editor says yes or no, maybe discussion in IRC
+   1. write article using template, then submit to editor via email
+   1. editor reads, sends feedback, maybe discussion in IRC
+   1. editor sends article to others on the editor board
+   1. editor decides when to publish a volume, sends document internally to others to check it
+   1. document is published on html, as pdf -- document sources are published in the sage repository
+   1. trac-issue about an error, edior uploads patched pdf and updates sources in the repository